Hollywood production workers announce Monday strike unless they win concessions on bathroom and meal breaks

+The union represents more than 60,000 set builders, costume designers, video engineers and other behind-the-scenes workers.
 Management officials say they will continue negotiating in hopes of heading off a strike.

 The potential work stoppage reflects a hardening stance increasingly being employed by unions across industries.
 Kellogg’s cereal factory workers are on strike in five states to protest a two-tiered wage and benefits system for lower-level employees.
 Nurses and health workers in California and Oregon are preparing a walkout against Kaiser Permanente over a similar proposal.
 Kaiser strike drives in Hawaii and Colorado are also gaining steam, union officials say.